 This past decade was the era of the unicorn.
 It seemed like every article was touting some new startup as “the next big thing.”
 Investors were scouring the earth for the next Unicorn and business leaders desperately aspired to have their companies crowned as such.

 Alex Lazarow’s book, “Out-Innovate,” makes the case that Unicorns are not imbued with the long-term value or staying power to justify all the hoopla.
 Unicorns that can’t make the transition past that first disruptive innovation will go the way of the dodo bird.
 You can’t find dodos in the wild or a zoo.
 You’re just as likely to spot a unicorn.

 The business qualities that seemed important before now seem superfluous, catalyzed by the emergence of COVID-19.
-Durability, lean productivity, strong partnerships, predictable revenue…these are the characteristics of a camel, not a unicorn, and suddenly they seem to matter most.
+Durability, lean productivity, strong partnerships, predictable revenue…these are the characteristics of a camel, not a unicorn, and suddenly they seem to matter most. space

 In the world of technology startups, unicorns are companies that possess a rare type of value proposition.
 These are generally venture-backed companies with valuations over $1 billion dollars.
 Yet the private market often lacks any independent estimates of value, and valuation is often not tied to anything tangible.
 These companies tend to be asset-light, highly specialized market makers, and due to the more risk-tolerant investment culture of Silicon Valley, that’s where you’ll find 90% of these unicorn companies.

 Although the return on investment on unicorn companies is high, it’s very difficult to predict which of these companies will succeed.
 There’s a very fine line between a highly successful startup and a total failure, but you won’t know what side of that binary such companies will land on without significant investment.